fuse-lang/fuse-lang.github.io/_docs/basics/0-intro.md

 ### Functions

-Fuse keeps the original syntax of the Lua language with one exceptions functions like all values are defined in the local scope by default.
+Fuse keeps the original syntax of the Lua language with one exception functions like all values are defined in the local scope by default.
-Here is a function that will take two `number` and will return an `number`:
+Here is a function that will take two `number` and will return a `number`:

 ```fuse
 function sum(a: number, b: number): number